whentojump/acto-cloudlab/README.md

     Looks like a bug of CloudLab?
 A workaround is to also hardwire everything in the default branch.

 - Git practice: let's always rebase `c8220` onto the tip of `main`/`c6420`?
+- FIXME: startup scripts get run every time the machine (re)boots, even if they have been run before.